ipspace/blog/content/posts/2025/11/evpn-multi-pod-tshoot-example.md

       PMSI Tunnel: Ingress Replication, MPLS Label: 101000, Leaf Information Required: false, Tunnel ID: 10.0.0.4
 ```

-However, the IMET route advertised by LB is still not recognized as a valid remote VTEP on LA:
+However, the IMET route advertised by LB is still not recognized as a valid remote VTEP on LA.
+We still have a problem or two ahead of us.

 {{<cc>}}Remote VTEPs on LA{{</cc>}}
 ```